Lord of the Rings Locations in Queenstown

 “If you want him, come and claim him.”

-Although Skippers Canyon only featured briefly in the Lord of the Rings trilogy, the scene in the The Fellowship of the Ring has to be one of the most memorable.
+Although Skippers Canyon only featured briefly in the Lord of the Rings trilogy, the scene in The Fellowship of the Ring has to be one of the most memorable.
 The Shotover River running through the Skippers Canyon was the location where Arwen calls the flood to wash away the pursuing Ring Wraiths.

 Location: Skippers Canyon is about 28km north of Queenstown, starting from Arthurs Point.
 Note that this is a gravel road.
+The Lord of the Rings location can be seen on the Skippers Canyon Jet tour.

 If you are prepared for a short but challenging hike, visit Lake Alta in The Remarkables mountain range.
 Note that you can only see the lake in summer, as the lake freezes over and the track is berried underneath a ski field in winter.